-Our neighbors to the north (or actually the south in some cases) are ready to welcome you with some classic Canadian charm at a number of fun and family-friendly destinations.
+Our neighbors to the north (or, actually, the south in some cases) are ready to welcome you with some classic Canadian charm at a number of fun and family-friendly spots.

 Here’s a look at five family vacation destinations in Canada to consider the next time your family needs a getaway that isn’t too far away.
 They’re all within about a four-hour drive of Detroit and could make for a memorable first trip abroad for your kids.

-Here are our top five family locales in the Great White North.
-On your way to any of these five destinations, consider a stop in the closest-to-home and most obvious option, too: Windsor.
+And along with these five grand adventures in the Great White North, consider a stop in the closest-to-home and most obvious option, too: Windsor.
 The city has lots to offer visitors including art galleries, historic neighborhoods, parks and more.

 1. Point Pelee